Coronavirus: kidney and transplant update

 If you require routine advice about a patient we offer two services:

 We aim to respond to your email or request within five working days.

-If you are a non-Southwark GP, referrals to nephrology services should be made via e-RS.
+All GP referrals should be made using the nephrology referral form (Word 210Kb).
 Referrals should be made using the appropriate service name:

 Please refer to the NICE CKD guideline 182 (PDF 340Kb) to ensure your referral meets the relevant criteria set out in these guidelines.

 In order for us to appropriately assign the referral to the correct clinic and provide a high quality service to our patients, all referrals should contain the following information:

 - Cumulative urinary albumin:creatinine ratio (uACR) or urinary protein:creatinine ratio (uPCR)